oracle/terraform-provider-oci/website/docs/d/dns_rrsets.html.markdown

 Gets a list of all rrsets in the specified zone.

 You can optionally filter the results using the listed parameters.
-When the zone name is provided as a path parameter and `PRIVATE` is used for the scope query parameter then the viewId parameter is required.
+When accessing a private zone by name, the `view_id` parameter is required.

 ## Example Usage